The abused need grace too (recognizing the privilege of privilege)

 Abuse is a horrible evil.
 It deeply scars.
 It creates an untrusting, battered soul that struggles for a lifetime trying to exist despite the ingrained trauma.
 Generational and tacitly-approved societal abuse wounds even deeper.

 So this brings me back to my thoughts on the apostle Paul and Moses.
-Here were two guys who were raised in a privileged environment.
+Here were two guys raised in a privileged environment.
 They had the best education.
 They thought they had the world by the tail and God’s sanction to boot.
 Both were guilty of heinous crimes against other human beings.
 Moses killed an Egyptian in what he thought was righteous anger, Paul took part in the murder of early Christians, again in what he thought was righteous anger.
 God was able to turn both of these men from their messed up paths.
 God gave them grace, saved them, spoke to them directly, and allowed them to be leaders in His mission to save the rest of the world.
 But here is where I struggle.
 Moses was instituting the ceremonial laws, which included draconian punishments for not following them, on a people who had suffered generational/societal/personal abuse, and very likely suffered PTSD.
 Again, Moses had a privileged upbringing… as a PRINCE OF EGYPT.
-As survivors of abuse, the Hebrews were very likely struggling to trust God, despite all of the signs He’d given… sometimes, they might catch a glimpse of what that trust should look and feel like, but it may have been a struggle to hold on to.
+As survivors of generations of abuse, the Hebrews were very likely struggling to trust God, despite all of the signs He’d given… sometimes, they might catch a glimpse of what that trust should look and feel like, but it may have been a struggle to hold on to.

 Same thing with Paul.
 He was a guy educated by Gamaliel, the best of the best.
 He was an honored Pharisee AND a Roman citizen.
 He dripped privilege.
 When Jesus met him on the road to Damascus, Paul finally realized that he was on the wrong path.
 However, his past was still one of privilege that few in the land had enjoyed.
-He had the expectation that early Christians accept his authority and understanding of scripture, despite the fact that most people would not have had the same privileges that he did.
+He had the expectation that early Christians accept his authority and understanding of scripture, despite the fact that most people would not have had the same privilege of education, political protection or direct Divine intervention that he did.
 Many were dealing with the PTSD from trauma they suffered at the hands of both Romans and Pharisees.
 It would be hard to learn to trust a man who is now spouting doctrine, when he was the head of the murderous MIGA (Make Israel Great Again) mob previously.
 Paul certainly was a need of God’s grace, but what of the people who struggled to trust God because of how they’d been traumatized?
 Don’t they deserve a generous portion of grace?

-Following his road to Damascus conversion, Paul said that he struggled with a thorn in his flesh that he begged God to take away, but God refused.
+Side thought: Following his road to Damascus conversion, Paul said that he struggled with a thorn in his flesh that he begged God to take away, but God refused.
 Perhaps this was the equivalent to not allowing Moses to pass into the promised land.
 Perhaps this was to temper a certain amount of arrogance that came from being privileged…?**

 I feel like the abused are in need of an extra portion of grace, simply because learning to trust after having your soul battered is a lifelong process.
 Learning to trust God who’s been portrayed as a father figure is exceedingly difficult when your earthly father embraced misogyny, selfishness, and lived a life abusing and using those around him, all while calling himself a Christian.
 It sickens me that he passed it on to one of his own in another generation of men.
 My paternal grandfather was also a brutal man.
 Here are generations of the men who have crushed scores of human beings under their heels while claiming the name of Christianity.
 Is it any wonder that trust comes to some of us fitfully?
 The downtrodden are not quick to take to heart the words of the privileged who ignore (and sometimes cause) their trauma yet make the rules, telling them how to live.